xgvargas/gulp-module-packer/README.md

 ## Usage

-This package will help you with 3 things:
+This plugin will help you with 3 things:

 - inject code into your HTML (keeping file order)
 - concatenate your files into modules (keeping file order)